Few-Shot Contrastive Adaptation for Audio Abuse Detection in Low-Resource Indic Languages: Experiments

 \subsection{Data, Splits, and Preprocessing}

 Each instance consists of a waveform $x$, a binary abuse label $y \in \{0,1\}$, and a language tag $\ell \in \mathcal{L}$.
-Audio is resampled and padded or truncated to a fixed duration prior to CLAP feature extraction.
-We follow the train/test partition provided with the ADIMA dataset~\cite{gupta2022adima} where available, and preserve this split throughout all experiments.
+Audio is resampled and padded or truncated to a fixed duration before CLAP feature extraction.
+The train/test partition provided with the ADIMA dataset~\cite{gupta2022adima} is followed, where available, and preserved throughout all experiments.
 For evaluations that condition on language, training and testing are performed within the corresponding language partitions.
 Few-shot support sets are always sampled only from the training split, ensuring that no test information leaks into adaptation.